Co-defendant in Central Park jogger case is exonerated - NewsBreak

 Co-defendant in Central Park jogger case is exonerated

-A co-defendant of the so-called Central Park Five, whose convictions in a 1989 rape of a jogger were thrown out more than a decade later, had his conviction on a related charge overturned Monday.
+NEW YORK — (AP) — A co-defendant of the so-called Central Park Five, whose convictions in a notorious 1989 rape of a jogger were thrown out more than a decade later, had his conviction on a related charge overturned Monday.

-Steven Lopez was exonerated in response to requests by Lopez’s attorney and prosecutors.
+Steven Lopez was exonerated in response to requests by both Lopez’s attorney and prosecutors at a court hearing in Manhattan.

-Lopez was arrested along with five other Black and Latino teenagers in the rape and assault of Trisha Meili but reached a deal with prosecutors to plead guilty to the lesser charge of robbing a male jogger.
+Lopez was 15 when he was arrested along with five other Black and Latino teenagers in the rape and assault on Trisha Meili but reached a deal with prosecutors to plead guilty to the lesser charge that he and several others mugged a male jogger on the same night.

-Manhattan Dist.
-Atty.
-Alvin Bragg told a judge Monday that a review of the case found that Lopez had pleaded guilty involuntarily “in the face of false statements” and under “immense external pressure.”
-Lopez was in court but didn’t speak.

-Lopez, now 48, served about three years in prison before being released in the early 1990s.
-A message was left with his lawyer Monday seeking comment.
+District Attorney Alvin Bragg told a judge Monday that a review of the case found that Lopez had pleaded guilty involuntarily “in the face of false statements” and under “immense external pressure.”
+He served more than three years behind bars before being released in the early 1990s.

+Lopez, now 48, didn't give a statement in court and left without speaking to reporters.

+“Mr. Lopez is looking for privacy at this time," said his lawyer, Eric Shapiro Renfroe.

 The brutal assault on Meili, a 28-year-old white investment banker who was in a coma for 12 days after the attack, was considered emblematic of New York City's lawlessness in an era when the city recorded 2,000 murders a year.

+Her assault happened on a night when several other people had been attacked in the park by groups of youths.

 Five teenagers were convicted in the attack on Meili and served six to 13 years in prison.
-Their convictions were overturned in 2002 after evidence linked a convicted serial rapist and murderer, Matias Reyes, to the attack.
+Their convictions were thrown out in 2002 after evidence linked a convicted serial rapist and murderer, Matias Reyes, to the attack.
+Reyes told investigators he alone had been responsible for Meili's assault.

 Prosecutors who reviewed the case had concluded the teenagers' confessions, made after hours of interrogations, were deeply flawed.